jamesericdavidson/jamesdavidson.xyz/content/posts/clio-ii-problems-and-fixes.md

 Test the front and rear washer jets after topping up with washer fluid.
 Check for leaks.

-# The airbag and SERV light are illuminated
+# The airbag and SERV light are illuminated {#the-airbag-and-serv-light-are-illuminated}

 Likely caused by the connectors underneath the passenger's seat, as this seat is often moved backwards and forwards.